JamesMitofsky/uvm-votes/minutes/uvm-votes-meeting.md

   * University has veto power on anything of meaningful importance

   * Sam may take this information and create an SGA reform committee

-  ## Actionables:

-  * Take the food out of James’ car

-    * Put it in the cage in Davis center
-    * Email Sarah Flaherty
-    * Aidan?
-    * Debate Team?
-  * Student Orientation Day

-    * Aidan sends some emails before the next meeting
-  * Call the town clerk about Ballot Boxes (4/20)

-  * Brian working on the calendar
 actionItems:
   - actionItem: Take UVM Votes tabling food out of James' car.
 Maybe can be put in the Davis Center cage (email Sarah Flaherty), taken by Aidan, or kept in